 The Gujaratis are rightly proud of their heritage and unique language, although English is spoken in most areas.
 Its artisans create some of the most exquisite textiles in the country; from ancient methods they produce mirror-work embroidery, block-printed fabrics and hand-woven tapestries.
 Many of the former palaces have been converted into boutique hotels offering a true Gujarati experience; being predominately vegetarian its appeal spreads even further.

 So why visit?
-Ahmedabad’s old city is full of colourful bazaars, unusual mosques and vivid temples; you can join a fascinating walk through the small passageways and alleys of the heritage area.
+Ahmedabad’s old city is full of colorful bazaars, unusual mosques and vivid temples; you can join a fascinating walk through the small passageways and alleys of the heritage area.
 Mahatma Gandhi once lived in Ahmedabad; his houses here, and in Rajkot, can be visited.

 In Gujarat’s south is the former Portuguese colony island of Diu.
-Although the beaches cannot rival Goa’s, its quirky multicoloured houses are reminiscent of Brazil.
-Gujarat’s north is quite tribal, centred on the small town of Poshina – where I finally learned how to properly tie a turban.
+Although the beaches cannot rival Goa’s, its quirky multi-colored houses are reminiscent of Brazil.
+Gujarat’s north is quite tribal, centered on the small town of Poshina — where I finally learned how to properly tie a turban.
 Elsewhere there are ancient temples in Patan and vast national parks; it’s also the only place in the world to see the Asiatic lion.

 A highlight for me was the Kutch area.
-Scattered around the region, and all easily visited from the vibrant capital Bhuj, are tribal villages where fantastic textiles are made and the women wear decorative silver jewellery.
+Scattered around the region, and all easily visited from the vibrant capital Bhuj, are tribal villages where fantastic textiles are made and the women wear decorative silver jewelry.
 The landscape is flat and the vast Rann of Kutch is a white desert shimmering in the distance as far as the eye can see.

 Although Gujarat is a ‘dry’ state this was one non-alcoholic cocktail definitely worth waiting for.